Lightstreamer/Lightstreamer-JMS-example-StockList-service-java/README.md

     ```xml
     <param name="disabled">false</param>
     ```
-    **_NOTE_**: Add a new JMS connector configuration in the case of a not listed JMS broker: see the inline comments for details.
+    **_NOTE_**: Add a new JMS connector configuration in the case you want to use a differente JMS broker: see the inline comments for details.

 Now you can test this demo running the [Lightstreamer JMS Extender - Basic Stock-List Demo - HTML Client](https://github.com/Lightstreamer/Lightstreamer-JMS-example-StockList-client-javascript).